17.1. Introduction¶

 Recursive Definition for a List

-is either a:
+A LIST is either a:

 number

-or a number comma LIST
+#or a number comma LIST

 #, LIST